ahmedelgohary/personality-insights/README.md

 2) Vectorizing using term frequency - inverse document frequency (tf-idf) encoding
 3) Selecting the top 20,000 features from the vector by getting rid of rare tokens, and using f_classif to get the most important features

-Since we have multi-class classification, we will be using softmax as our activation function and categorical cross entropy as our loss function
+Since we have multi-class classification, we will be using softmax as our activation function and categorical cross entropy as our loss function.
+Dropout regularlization will be used to train the neural network, in order to prevent overfitting in our classification.